cosmicjs/cosmic-spotify-clone/README.md

 ## Prerequisites

-- Node.js 18.x or later
+- Node.js 18.x or later (if using npm)
+- Bun runtime (if using bun)
 - A Cosmic CMS account and bucket

 ## Getting Started